twentworth12/drift-salesforce-lookup/README.md

 This app looks up the current person we're chatting with in Salesforce and returns a link along with some useful information about them right inside Drift.

-You can find your Drift OAuth Access token at dev.drift.com
-![OAuth token]

 ## Deploying to Heroku

 Take a look at these steps from Drift to setup Heroku https://github.com/Driftt/Driffy

 Make sure you set these tokens

-DRIFT_TOKEN = {Your Drift OAuth Token}
+DRIFT_TOKEN = {Your Drift OAuth Token}.
+Note you can find it at dev.drift.com.
 SF_USER = {Your Salesforce User}
 SF_PASS = {Your Salesforce Pass.
 Note that you might have to append your SF security token too...}